Skip to Main Content

 Volunteer

-The Banneker-Douglass Museum will provide training for all docent positions.
+The Banneker-Douglass-Tubman Museum will provide training for all docent positions.
 Training sessions are held in the spring and fall over a series of four Saturdays for 2-3 hours each.
 Docents are expected to attend all training sessions.
 Docents will learn about the museum facilities and exhibit materials including interactive training for tour guides.
 No experience is necessary.

-Docent/Tour Guide
+Docent/Gallery Guide

 Description of Duties: